nandordudas/product-feedback-fullstack/README.md

 # [WIP] Product feedback

+> ❗ The related project will be filled with items until 15th November

 This project is based on [developing inside a container] with VSCode.
 [Development container] is a powerful way to create local development environments.